 The arbitration acceleration enhancements may interfere with the ability of the cycle master node to transmit the cycle start message under certain circumstances.
-The acceleration control request is therefore provided to allow the LLC to temporarily enable or disable the arbitration acceleration enhancements of the TSB41LV02A during the asynchronous period.
-The LLC typically disables the enhancements when its internal cycle counter rolls over indicating that a cycle start message is imminent, and then re-enables the enhancements when it receives a cycle start message.
+The acceleration control request is therefore provided to allow the LLC to temporarily enable or disable the arbitration acceleration enhancements of the TSB41AB3 during the asynchronous period.
+The LLC typically disables the enhancements when its internal cycle counter rolls over indicating that a cycle start message is imminent, and then reenables the enhancements when it receives a cycle start message.
 The acceleration control request may be made at any time, however, and is immediately serviced by the PHY.
-Additionally, a bus reset or isochronous bus request will cause the enhancements to be re-enabled, if the EAA bit is set.
+Additionally, a bus reset or isochronous bus request causes the enhancements to be reenabled, if the EAA bit is set.